kurtissfrost/odin-recipes/README.md

 **Fractions in the ingredients:** Since this project was supposed to be a recipe website, I needed to list ingredients.
 For example 1 1/2.
 I wasn't happy with the way HTML output this if I just entered it.
 So I went to [this](https://stackoverflow.com/questions/7525977/how-to-write-fraction-value-using-html) post and read through the comments and was able to get the fractions formatted in a more traditional way.

+**Styling Lists in CSS:** Since every list starts with either `uo` or `ol` followed by `li` I wanted to be able to style every item in the list without having to use `class="text"` for every `li` element.
+So I used [this](https://www.w3schools.com/css/css_list.asp) guide to do a little bit more research into how to style list using CSS.

 ## Tools Used:

 Throughout this project, I used the following tools: